-First published in Land and Sea Tales (1923) as the last item in the book, following “An English School”.
-Collected in the Sussex Edition, Volume 16, page 219 and Volume 34, page 357, the Burwash Edition, Volumes 14 and 27, Definitive Verse amd Inclusive Verse.
+The poem was written between the beginning of 1919, when the Versailles Conference began, and 1923 when it first appeared in Land and Sea tales for Scouts and Guides. as the last item in the book, following “An English School”.
+Collected in the Sussex Edition, Volume 16, page 219 and Volume 34, page 357, the Burwash Edition, Volumes 14 and 27, Definitive Verse and Inclusive Verse.

 Notes on the Text